adeschene/rails-nutritionix-2/README.md

-Seven Ruby on Rails Bootcamp assignment.
+Seventh Ruby on Rails Bootcamp assignment.

 A simple calorie counter app with user accounts.